Step 5 - Document Your Information

 Here is an example of a citation for a book that might have been used in compiling a genealogy.
 If you are quoting specific pages, then list the pages at the end of the citation:

 Fields, Bettye-Lou, compiler and editor.
 Grayson County: A History in Words and Pictures.
-Independence, VA: Grayson County Historical Society, 1976, 87-88.
+Independence, VA: Grayson County Historical Society, 1976, pp. 87-88.

 Periodicals